minaminao/ctf-blockchain/README.md

 # CTF Blockchain Challenges

-This repository is a compilation of 100+ blockchain challenges in Capture The Flag (CTF), categorized by genre.
+This repository collects blockchain challenges in CTFs and wargames.

-These challenges are not ordered by difficulty or by recommendation.
+These challenges are categorized by topic, but they are not ordered by difficulty or by recommendation.

 Some challenges come with solvers and writeups (for example: [Ethernaut](src/Ethernaut/README.md)).